mohantadebashish1999/TestAutomation/README.md

 # TestAutomation
-This change is done by debashish From HP mota wala Lappie.
+This change is done by debashish.
 Reinstall the precommit.